Measurement of magnetic cavitation driven by heat flow in a plasma

 The magnetic field and density profiles at these two different times are overlaid in Fig.~\ref{fig: Combined}a for comparison.
 The magnetic field is advected to the sheath plasma region and within the hot plasma is reduced to less than a third of its original strength.
-Magnetic cavitation can be driven by both bulk plasma flow down pressure gradients (frozen-in-flow) and heat flow down temperature gradients (Nernst advection), but Fig.~\ref{fig: Combined}a shows that Nernst advection is significantly faster under these conditions.
+Fig.~\ref{fig: Combined}a shows that Nernst advection is significantly faster than hydrodynamic motion under these conditions.
 Heat flow drives cavitation in the magnetic field over a large region, before any cavitation occurs in the plasma density, with pre-heating reaching out to $r>\unit[0.5]{mm}$.
-We can therefore estimate the Nernst velocity at $\unit[0.4]{ns}$ by comparing the magnetic field profiles reconstructed from five different proton radiographs taken on the same shot, each measuring protons of a different energy.
-Comparing the times at which the protons pass through the interaction point with the radius of the peak magnetic field gives an estimate for the Nernst velocity at these early times of $\unit[(6\pm2)\times10^5]{m/s}$.
+We can therefore estimate the Nernst velocity at $\unit[0.4]{ns}$ by measuring the radius of the peak magnetic field at different times, reconstructed from five different proton radiographs taken on the same shot (RCF layers 2-6, absorbing proton energies from $\unit[7.6-18.3]{MeV}$).
+This gives a measured Nernst velocity at these early times of $\unit[(6\pm2)\times10^5]{m/s}$.